Skip to Content

 Network security

-Harmony resides within the AWS network, which has been architected to provide the level of security and resiliency required for Harmony to support high trust and service levels.
+Harmony resides within the cloud hosting provider's networks, which has been architected to provide the level of security and resiliency required for Harmony to support high trust and service levels.

 Harmony is geographically dispersed, with a fault-tolerant architecture supported in all core services.
-Harmony relies on AWS world-class network infrastructure that is carefully monitored and managed.
+Harmony relies on the cloud provider's world-class network infrastructure that is carefully monitored and managed.
 This includes:

 Secure network architecture